 DeLisle Worrell, Governor Central Bank of Barbados

-Dr. DeLisle Worrell was appointed as Governor of the Central Bank of Barbados on November 1, 2009.
+Dr. DeLisle Worrell began his second five-year term as Governor of the Central Bank of Barbados on November 1, 2014, having been first appointed in 2009.